Big races in Pa. to have national implications

 HARRISBURG, Pa. — The countdown to the election is coming to a close with Pennsylvania in the spotlight.

-"It's competitive, it's nature is one where both Republicans and Democrats have had statewide success," said Chris Borick, Muhlenberg College political science professor.
+"It's competitive, it's nature is one where both Republicans and Democrats have had statewide success," said Chris Borick, a political science professor at Muhlenberg College in Allentown.

 Several candidates passed through our area.
 John Fetterman stopped at a union hall in Allentown.
 Dr. Mehmet Oz visited Hazleton.
 Doug Mastriano stopped in Telford, and Josh Shapiro campaigned in Montgomery County.